MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 The goal of the SQL query is obtaining a prefilled CSV file ready to be edited by the user.

 DO NOT modify the query in the lines before the WHERE clause.
 However, the lines after the WHERE clause can be updated as needed to limit the query based on specific Data Sources, Data Points, Event Detector types, Event Detector names, or some combination of these.
 Additional WHERE clauses can be added as needed.
+#### The above query is only for Mysql ####

-    SELECT DISTINCT eD.id as eventDetectorId, eD.xid as eventDetectorXid, eD.typeName as detectorType, '' as newDetectorName, '' as newLimit,'' as newAlarmLevel, '' as handlers_to_link, '' as handlers_to_remove,eD.data->>'$.name' as detectorName,
+      SELECT DISTINCT eD.id as eventDetectorId, eD.xid as eventDetectorXid, eD.typeName as detectorType, '' as newDetectorName, '' as newAlarmLevel, '' as newLimit, '' as newStateValues,
+      '' as newStateInverted, '' as handlers_to_link, '' as handlers_to_remove,
-    eD.data->>'$.limit' as detectorLimit, eD.data->>'$.alarmLevel' as detectorAlarmLevel,
+      eD.data->>'$.name' as existingName, eD.data->>'$.alarmLevel' as existingAlarmLevel,
+      eD.data->>'$.limit' as existingLimit,
+      CASE
+          WHEN eD.data->>'$.states' = 'null' THEN eD.data->>'$.state'
+          ELSE REPLACE(REPLACE(REPLACE(eD.data->>'$.states', '[', ''), ']', ''), ',', ';')
+      END as existingStateValues,
+      eD.data->>'$.inverted' as existingStateInverted, dP.name as dataPointName,
+      REPLACE(REPLACE(REPLACE(REPLACE(dP.dataTypeId, '1', 'BINARY'),
+        '2', 'MULTISTATE'), '3', 'NUMERIC'), '4',
-    eD.data->>'$.sourceType' as detectorSourceType,  dP.id as dataPointId,
+        'ALPHANUMERIC') as dataPointType, eD.data->>'$.sourceType' as detectorSourceType,
-    dP.xid as dataPointXid, dS.id as dataSourceId, dS.xid as dataSourceXid,
+      dP.id as dataPointId, dP.xid as dataPointXid, dS.id as dataSourceId, dS.xid as dataSourceXid,
       dS.name as dataSourceName, dS.dataSourceType
       FROM eventDetectors eD
       INNER JOIN dataPoints dP ON eD.dataPointId = dP.id
       INNER JOIN dataSources dS ON dP.dataSourceId = dS.id
       WHERE
           (
               eD.data->>'$.sourceType' IN ('DATA_POINT')
           )
       AND
           (
               dS.id IN (63, 65, 69)
               OR
               dS.xid IN ('DS_b3dfc7fa-416e-4650-b8de-b521ce288275')
           )
       AND
         (
-        eD.typeName IN ('HIGH_LIMIT', 'LOW_LIMIT')
+          eD.typeName IN ('HIGH_LIMIT', 'LOW_LIMIT', 'BINARY_STATE', 'MULTISTATE_STATE')
         )
       AND
           (
+              dP.name LIKE 'onOffAlarmPoint%'
+          )
+      AND
+          (
               eD.data->>'$.name' LIKE 'Weather%'
               OR
               eD.data->>'$.name' LIKE 'weather%'
-        )
-    AND
-        (
-            dP.name LIKE 'weatherAlert%'
           )

 # DELETE event detectors script.